 The firm offers some amazing perks – a decent bonus allowance and fair compensation.
 Plus, their HR teams are on point.
 The major con of the Boston office?
 Long, unpredictable hours of work – now that can be very stressful indeed.

-Honorable mention: Boutique firms in Boston
+Honorable Mention: Top Boutique Consulting Firms in Boston

 Cornerstone Research is a litigation consulting firm with an office in Boston, MA (although it is headquartered in San Francisco, CA).